Titanic Facts, Information & History

-Titanic was the largest moving man made object of all time in 1912 and is still regarded as an amazing engineering feat over a century later.
+Titanic was the largest moving human-made object of all time when constructed and is still regarded as an amazing engineering feat in any era.
 Over 15,000 tradesmen worked on both her mammoth hull and lavish interior to make Titanic the pride of the White Star Line fleet.
-Find out the legendary stories of Titanic’s construction.
+Discover the legendary stories behind Titanic’s construction.

-A century later, Titanic is still the greatest civil maritime disaster of all time.
-1500 men, women and children perished on that fateful night and the blatant failures of Titanic would change shipping forever.
-Discover what occurred from the survivors, the official inquiry and watch in depth video analysis of how and why the Titanic ‘really’ sank.
+Today, Titanic is still the greatest civil maritime disaster of all time.
+1500 men, women and children perished that fateful night.
+The arrogance and blatant failures leading Titanic to her demise would change shipping forever.
+Hear from the survivors, the official inquiry and watch in-depth video analysis of how and why the Titanic ‘really’ sank.

-Titanic has captivated generations around the world.
-Shakespeare could not have imagined such a grand tragedy.
-Titanic’s sinking is one of the greatest mysteries of all time that is still being revealed.
-Explore the wreckage of Titanic, read conspiracy theories about her demise and relive some of the classic books and films made about the most famous ship of all time.
+Titanic has captivated us for generations.
+It is a gripping tragedy of Shakespearean proportions.
+Titanic’s sinking is a great mystery still being revealed today.
+Explore the wreckage of Titanic, read conspiracy theories about her demise and relive some of the classic books and films that made the Titanic a historical and cultural icon.